Primitive koa finch

-The primitive koa finch (Rhodacanthis litotes) is a species of Hawaiian honeycreeper.
-It was endemic to Hawaii.
-Of the four species in the genus Rhodacanthis, it and the scissor-billed koa finch became extinct before the arrival of the first Europeans to Hawaii in 1778.
-It is known as the ancestor of all koa finches.
+The primitive koa finch (Rhodacanthis litotes) is an extinct species of Hawaiian honeycreeper in the subfamily Carduelinae of the family Fringillidae.
+It is known from fossils on the islands of Maui and Oʻahu in Hawaii.

 Description

 An adult primitive koa finch was slender and had a total length of about 8 in.
 There was probably a small distinct difference between the sexes.
 Based on fossils, it is known that the adult primitive koa finch had a slightly curved, thick bill.

+The paper that named the species in 2005 also mentions, "the fossil record of Rhodacanthis may contain at least one additional cryptic species.
+The difference in aperture of the nasal cavity in the Oahu vs. Maui fossils of R. litotes suggests that those two populations might be recognized as distinct species if more fossils or genetic data were available for them."

 Distribution

-Primitive koa finch fossils have been found on Maui and Oahu.
+Primitive koa finch fossils have been found on Maui and Oʻahu.
+Based on its disjunct distribution, the species might have occurred on all of the main islands (except the island of Hawaii and perhaps Kauai), although more fossils are needed for confirmation.

 It is believed that it inhabited lowland dry forests and savannas, where dominant plant species included ka palupalu o kanaloa (Kanaloa kahoolawensis), ʻaʻaliʻi (Dodonaea viscosa), loulu (Pritchardia spp.), and koaiʻa (Acacia koaia).
 Unlike other species of Rhodacanthis, koa (Acacia koa) was not present in significant numbers in its habitat.